Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 After implementing the edge cases for remainders of ``m``, we would be able to process ``mx4`` blocks of our matrix.

-That meant, we needed to consider cases, where there was a remainder of ``n``.
+That meant we needed to consider cases where there was a remainder of ``n``.
 There were two things to consider:

 #.
 The rightmost column (remainder of ``n``), which could be: ``4x3``, ``4x2`` or ``4x1``